Unable to Send GIFs on my iPhone? 9 Easy Fixes

 If your device is indeed running low on storage, you must free up space on your iPhone and remove old app data right away.
 Once ready, try using GIFs on your device again.

 Note: Focus on deleting unnecessary apps, old messages, photos, or videos to free up storage space instead of going for the default applications.
+If you want an automatic option for doing that, I recommend Intego Washing Machine because it has a cleaning engine created for iOS and macOS that will optimize your iPhone’s performance instantly by clearing all unnecessary files that clog your device.

 3. Check Internet Connection